MicrosoftDocs/sql-docs/docs/reporting-services/lesson-3-defining-a-data-driven-subscription.md

 2. In the context menu :::image type="icon" source="../reporting-services/media/ssrs-tutorial-datadriven-reportmenu.png"::: of the report, select **Manage**, and then choose **Subscriptions** in the left pane.

 3. Select **+ New Subscription**.
-If you do not see this button, you do not have Content Manager permissions.
+If you don't see this button, you don't have Content Manager permissions.

 ## Define a description
 1. Type **Sales Order delivery** in description.